Hemp is not a Drug Remove industrial Hemp from the Misuse of drugs act MoDA 1977

 Due to Industrial Hemps low THC content 0.35% and its inability to be used as a recreational drug for abuse IndustrialHemp produced for food or fibre is exempt from the UN single convention.

-The people of New Zealand who sign this petition ask the newly elected New Zealand Government to acknowledge that Industrial Hemp is not a drug and there is no need for it to be regulated as one.
+The people who sign this petition ask the newly elected New Zealand Government to acknowledge that Industrial Hemp is not a drug and there is no need for it to be regulated as one.

 It has no potential harms associated with any products derived in part or in whole from the plant.
-The object of the regulations are supposed to enable licence holders to grow, process, produce, and trade in these products.
+Hemp is how we should educate our children on the correct uses for Cannabis Sativa L. The object of the regulations are supposed to enable licence holders to grow, process, produce, and trade in these products.

 It in fact it has major economic and health benefits to New Zealand’s business, health, housing, environmental, and rural sectors.